feffe/django-selenium-login/README.rst

 Usage
 -----
-With django-selenium-login you can use the force_login function to force a user to qucikly login before using the the Selenium driver to proceeds on pages that requires login.
+With django-selenium-login you can use the force_login function to force a user to quickly login before using the the Selenium driver to proceeds on pages that requires login.
 The function takes a Django user, a Selenium driver, and the base url for the live server.
 Here is an example of how to use the force_login function in a test:

 .. code-block:: python